Nicholas-Westby/dompiler/docs/tutorial/getting-started/index.md

 You can use the `.js` files if you want to start experimenting with Dompiler.

-If you plan to use Dompiler on production, you'll likely want the `.min.js` files (becaus they're smaller).
+If you plan to use Dompiler on production, you'll likely want the `.min.js` files (because they're smaller).

 ## Option 2: Install with NPM